 - user pages (author blogs/user profiles)

-- ACL for content
+- smart ACL for frontend editing

 - ajax-based frontend editing